Stay Up To Date On Our Latest News, And Tips Across The Digital Market.

-Google was found testing new features for its Google My Business (GMB) listings.
+Google was found testing new features for its Google Business Profile (GBP) listings.
 This follows an on-going development where Google is continually aggregating third-party website data into local search results.
 Google no longer thinks of your business as a listing, but rather an entity.
-And GMB constructs your business entity by aggregating online information about your company.
+And GBP constructs your business entity by aggregating online information about your company.

-If Google publishes this ‘Related to your search’ feature, GMB Posts will provide a richer experience for online customers.
+If Google publishes this ‘Related to your search’ feature, GBP Posts will provide a richer experience for online customers.
 A chance to engage before a customers clicks through to your site.
-GMB posts will become mini-advertisements.
+GBP posts will become mini-advertisements.

 In conclusion, a Google Posts strategy is becoming more crucial.
 Google will continue to aggregate information on its own terms – building your business entity and serving relevant data to users.
 A robust, well-optimized profile will rank high on Google’s index and engage customers as Google continues to develop and launch new SERP features.